This post was originally published on November 30, 2016, and was updated on April 6, 2020.

 “Ugh, I’ve got too many leads!” said no salesperson…ever!
 True, but many sales teams do struggle to manage and prioritize their leads.

 Overwhelmed with a list of leads at various lifecycle stages, a salesperson can quickly end up in a reactionary mode — playing catch-up with lead follow-up.
-Following some lead scoring best practices can improve the efficiency of both marketing and sales, and ultimately create a cohesive lead lifecycle for your organization.
+Following some lead scoring best practices can improve the efficiency of both marketing and sales, and ultimately create a cohesive conversion program for your organization.

 What is Lead Scoring?